Pomegranate juice, Aperol, and sparkling wine come together to make a Pomegranate Mimosa—an unforgettable brunch beverage.

 Instructions

-- Add 1 ounce of Aperol or orange liqueur.
+- Add the Aperol or orange liqueur.

 - Garnish with an orange slice and a sprig of fresh rosemary.